 - 18 to 24 pearl onions

-- Rub the beef cubes with the salt and pepper.
+- Rub the beef cubes with one tablespoon of salt and half a teaspoon of pepper.
 Sprinkle in the flour and toss to coat all pieces.

 - Heat the olive oil in a pan.
 Brown the beef in batches.

 - Turn the beef cubes to brown all sides.
 Do not move them too often though and do not flip them too early to make sure that a light crust forms to sear and seal the meat.

 - As each batch browns, scoop out, transfer to a bowl and keep warm.
 Proceed with the next batch until all the beef cubes are nicely browned.

 - In a thick-bottomed pot, cook the bacon until fat has been rendered.

 - Add the sliced onion and garlic.